andrew/ultimate-awesome/README.md

 - [awesome-semantic-web-business](https://github.com/KMax/awesome-semantic-web-business) - A curated list of awesome resources that feature usages of Semantic Web technologies in business cases (applications).
 - [awesome-keras](https://github.com/markusschanta/awesome-keras) - A curated list of awesome Keras projects, libraries and resources.
 - [Cloud-Native-Guide](https://github.com/mikeroyal/Cloud-Native-Guide) - Cloud Native Guide .
+- [awesome-product-submission-sites](https://github.com/ningshenlo/awesome-product-submission-sites) - This repository compiles numerous websites where you can submit your products, accompanied by essential explanations.
+It aims to assist your startup in gaining early exposure and dissemination for your innovative products.
 - [awesome-zod](https://github.com/omar-dulaimi/awesome-zod) - A collection of awesome Zod resources .
 - [awesome-ml-for-threat-detection](https://github.com/patternex/awesome-ml-for-threat-detection) - A curated list of resources to deep dive into the intersection of applied machine learning and threat detection.
 - [awesome-digital-collections](https://github.com/polm/awesome-digital-collections) - Publicly accessible digital collections.